 To make it clear, all Chromebooks launched in 2019 and going forward will have support for Linux.
 And yes, it includes school-issued Chromebooks too.
 That said, school administrators can still disable Linux support from their end.
 If such is the case with your Chromebook then contact your school administrator to remove the restriction.
 Other than that, you don’t need to move your Chromebook to Developer mode or any other channel.
 Linux support is already present on the stable channel.
 Also, you can install Linux on ARM-based Chromebooks too so no worries on this front.

 You can use the table of contents below to jump over to any section in which you’re interested.

-1. First of all, open the Settings page by clicking on the cogwheel icon in the Quick Settings menu.
+1. First off, open the Settings page by clicking on the cogwheel icon in the Quick Settings panel.

-3. A setup dialog will open up.
-Now, just click on the “Install” button and it will start downloading the necessary files to run Linux on your Chromebook.
+4. A setup dialog will open up.
+Now, click on the “Install” button and proceed ahead to run Linux on your Chromebook.

 Enable Linux on Your Chromebook and Open The Door of Endless Possibilities

-So that was our short article on how to use Linux on a Chromebook.
-The steps are quite easy and straightforward so you don’t need to change your update channel or make any changes to Chrome flags.
+So that was our short article on how to install and run Linux on a Chromebook.
+The steps are quite easy and straightforward so you don’t need to change your update channel or make any changes to Chrome Flags.
 Simply, go ahead and enable Linux on your Chromebook by following the guide.
-And if you want to learn more tips and tricks of Chrome OS, head over to our separate article.
+And if you want to learn more such tips and tricks of Chrome OS, head over to our separate article.
 Anyway, that is all from us.
-If you are facing any problem while installing Linux, comment down below and let us know the issue.
+If you are facing any problems while running Linux, comment down below and let us know the issue.